Precis Writing is a part of the descriptive paper conducted for various competitive and Government exams under the English Language section.

 Dos & Don’ts in Precis Writing

 Every year lakhs of candidates appear for the competitive exams conducted in our country.
 Out of those only a few are able to crack the exam and get appointed.
 Since most competitive exams have now become computer-based, the descriptive test is still checked offline.

-- Give a clear idea as to about what the reader is about to read
+- Give a clear idea pertaining to what the reader is about to read.

-- Follow the main idea of the passage with the facts/points if improvement/ methods/precautions, etc. as mentioned in the comprehension
+- Follow the main idea of the passage with the facts/points of improvement/ methods,, etc. as mentioned in the comprehension.

 - Keep a track of the tenses you use.
-Data related to history prevents of past must be described in the past tense only
+Data related to historical events of the past must be described in the past tense only.

 Don’ts for Precis Writing

-- Do not make assumptions and add information in the precis as per your own imagination
+- Do not make assumptions or add information in the precis as per your own imagination.

-- Do not enter statements on question format in the precis
+- Do not enter statements in the question format in the precis.

-- Don’t a point for very long keep the information precise
+- Don’t focus on any one point for very long.
+Keep the information as precise as possible.